Sv443/BetterYTM/contributing.md

 >
 > Description:
 > Waits for the video element to be queryable in the DOM.
+> The Promise could potentially take a while, since it will only resolve if the `/watch` page is loaded and the video element is queryable and has the media buffered and ready.
-> If it already exists, the Promise will resolve immediately.
+> If the video element already exists, the Promise will resolve immediately.
 > This function has to be called after the `bytm:observersReady` event has been dispatched.
 >
 > <details><summary><b>Example <i>(click to expand)</i></b></summary>